Quantum limit transport and destruction of the Weyl nodes in TaAs: Results

 Having established the QL transport properties of TaAs at intermediate fields we turn to higher fields where \rh{zz} increases rapidly above 50 tesla (Figure \ref{fig:rzz}b).
-While the \thh{0} LLs of the Weyl nodes should naively remain metallic deep in the QL, the two-order-of-magnitude increase in $\rho_{zz}$ suggests the formation of a gap.
+While the \thh{0} LLs of the Weyl nodes should naively remain metallic in the QL, the two-order-of-magnitude increase in $\rho_{zz}$ suggests the formation of a gap.
 Weyl nodes are topologically stable to small perturbations \cite{Armitage:2017}, but this can be overcome by strong magnetic fields which mix the left and right-handed $n=0$ LLs (\autoref{fig:mixed}a).
 If the chemical potential falls within the gap then thermal activation is required to promote charge carriers to the empty LL, resulting in a strong temperature dependence for \rh{zz}.
-As pointed out previously \cite{Kim:2017,Chan:2017,Zhang:2017c} a gap in the \thh{0} LLs should be observable when the inverse magnetic length $1/l_B = 1/\sqrt{\left(\hbar/eB\right)}$---which controls the momentum-space extent of \thh{0} LL wavefunctions---becomes small compared to the momentum-space separation of the Weyl nodes.
-This mechanism implies that the left and right handed chiral quasiparticles lose their distinction when their wavefunctions overlap, allowing for increased scattering between them and for the formation of a gap.
-It was shown by \citet{Chan:2017} that band-structure estimates of the Weyl node separation produce a gap that onsets at a field much lower than what we observe.
-If this were to happen then there would be no experimental regime where the QL of the Weyl fermions could be studied.
-Instead we find a broad region in the QL where the gap remains exponentially small.
-The high sensitivity of the Weyl node separation to small shifts in the band structure means that transport measurements of the gap stand to produce the most accurate measure of Weyl node separation in the bulk.
+As pointed out previously \cite{Kim:2017,Chan:2017,Zhang:2017c} a gap in the \thh{0} LLs should be observable when the inverse magnetic length $1/l_B = 1/\sqrt{\left(\hbar/eB\right)}$---which controls the momentum-space extent of \thh{0} LL wavefunctions---becomes large compared to the momentum-space separation of the Weyl nodes.
+This mechanism implies that the left and right handed chiral quasiparticles lose their distinction when their wavefunctions overlap, allowing for increased scattering between them and the formation of a gap.
+This is the same mechanism proposed for the observed change in sign of the Hall coefficient in TaP \cite{Zhang:2017c}.
+The significant difference between TaAs and TaP is that one pair of Weyl nodes in TaP remains ungapped up to the highest measured fields, whereas all nodes are eventually gapped in TaAs.
+The high sensitivity of $\sigma_{\mathrm{zz}}$ to the opening of the gap in TaAs allows us to produce a highly accurate measure of Weyl node separation in the bulk material.